MaiCodes-exe/maicodes-exe.github.io/projects.md

 ## Conect Four <a href="https://connect-four-javascript-game.netlify.app/">[Link]</a>

-<p> Repository<a href="https://github.com/MaiCodes-exe/connect-four">[Link]</a></p>
+<p> GitHub Repository<a href="https://github.com/MaiCodes-exe/connect-four">[Link]</a></p>

-* This project is a classic game that uses HTML, CSS, JavaScript Dom to determine which player is the first to connect 4 chips of the same color.
+* This project is a classic game that uses HTML, CSS, JavaScript and Dom manipulation to determine which player is the first to connect 4 chips of the same color.
 <p>Here's what the project looks like:</p>

 <img alt="connect-four" src="connectfour.png"  width="500"/>